hyeyoungshin/talk-scripts/script-linking-types.md

 with will be translated to **(unit -> $E^{\cdot}_O$ int) -> $E^{\cdot}_O$ int** which is the same from the translation of the counter library.

-Please note that we are not changing the programming language itself.
+Please note that the proposed solution is not changing the programming language itself.
 The terms added in the extension are there only for programmer's reasoning. (so that the programmer is aware of the contexts in which his/her programs are linked) Linking types should only allow a programmer to change equivalence of their existing language.

 Additionally, to relate types of $\lambda$ and $\lambda^{\kappa}$ the linking types extension is equipped with type conversion functions $\kappa^+$ and  $\kappa^-$.
 We will discuss this in more detail in the properties of linking types.